Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Fleets.md

 ![Fraud Alerts Configuration New](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Fleets/Fraud%20Alerts%20Configuration%20New.PNG)

-## Generation of Vouchers
-## Invoice Type
-## Invoices
+When you have finished filling in the fields, click the **Save** button.

 ## Merchants Contracts
 In ATIONet the term merchant refers to the entity that owns the sites.
 In this section you can consult, edit and create merchant contracts.
+To make queries easier, there is a panel of filters at the top.

 ![Merchant Contracts](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Fleets/Merchant%20Contracts.PNG)